SentreHEART

 Series B in 2011

-TOPICA Pharmaceuticals, Inc. is a clinical research stage pharmaceutical company dedicated to developing luliconazole for the treatment of onychomycosis, a fungal infection affecting the nails.
-With over 35 million Americans estimated to suffer from this condition and limited treatment options available, TOPICA aims to provide an effective solution.
-Luliconazole is notable for its potent antifungal activity, excellent safety profile, and ability to quickly penetrate the nail plate to reach the infection site in the nail bed.
-Following a successful Phase 1/2a clinical trial in 2011, which demonstrated the drug's efficacy and tolerability, the company is now focused on conducting further studies to establish optimal dosing and proof of efficacy.
-The goal is to position luliconazole as a leading topical therapy for onychomycosis, potentially transforming the treatment landscape for this prevalent condition.
+Topica Pharmaceuticals, Inc. is a privately held clinical research stage pharmaceutical company dedicated to developing luliconazole for the treatment of onychomycosis, a fungal infection affecting the nails.
+With over 35 million Americans suffering from this condition and limited treatment options available, Topica focuses on luliconazole due to its potent antifungal properties and favorable safety profile.
+The drug can rapidly penetrate the nail plate, effectively reaching the infection site in the nail bed.
+Following a successful Phase 1/2a clinical trial in 2011 that demonstrated the drug's ability to cross the nail plate and its tolerability among patients, Topica is now concentrating on a comprehensive dose-finding study to prove the efficacy of luliconazole.
+The ultimate objective is to establish luliconazole as a highly effective and safe topical treatment for onychomycosis, addressing a significant unmet medical need.

 Azelon Pharmaceuticals